TedHusted/awake/awake.md/awake.md

 “An endless pool, yes.”

-“I do like a challenge,” says the lieutenant, his voice becoming lighter.
+“I do like a challenge,” says the lieutenant, his voice becoming wistful.
 “Electric wheelchairs are not usually under our purview, but I’m up for an exception.
 Remember: ‘there’s a thin line between automation and abdication, and we’re the ones tasked with knowing the difference.’”

 “You repeat the ‘automation versus abdication’ quote when you think AI is involved,” says Park.
 “Do you think all this could be AI related?”